maximebedard/truffleruby/doc/contributor/refinements.md

 During method lookup, if a *refined* method is found, the `DeclarationContext` (from the frame) is consulted to see if refinements apply to that specific call.
+This *refined* flag enables to only check methods which have refinements for refinements and not every module in the ancestor chain.
 The same happens for `super` calls.

 ## References